 The original equipment floor mats were designed for your vehicle.
 If the floor mats need replacing, it is recommended that GM certified floor mats be purchased.
-Non-GM floor mats may not fit properly and may interfere with the pedals.
+Non-GM floor mats may not fit properly and may interfere with the accelerator or brake pedal.
 Always check that the floor mats do not interfere with the pedals.